scionsamurai/jimscode.github.io/src/posts/cloudflare-d1-oauth/cloudflare-d1-oauth.md

 ### Creating the Project

-First things first, let's create our SvelteKit project using Cloudflare's handy CLI tool.
-Open up your terminal and let's get cookin'!
+Let's start by creating our SvelteKit project using Cloudflare's CLI tool.
+This process might vary slightly depending on your preferences and any potential issues you might encounter.

-1. Run the following command:
+1. Open your terminal and run the following command:
    ```
    npm create cloudflare@latest my-svelte-app -- --framework=svelte
    ```

 2. Follow the prompts to customize your SvelteKit project.
-Feel free to accept the defaults for now - we can always tweak things later.
+You can accept the defaults for now - we can always adjust things later.

+3. Important note: During the setup process, you'll be asked if you want to deploy to Cloudflare Pages.
+   - If you prefer to use Git integration with Cloudflare Pages (recommended for better version control), choose "No" at this prompt.
+   - If you choose "Yes", the project will be directly uploaded to Cloudflare Pages and you'll be able to skip the github/cloudflare deployment steps below.

+4. The installation process might freeze for some users after "installing dependencies".
+If this happens to you:
+   - Press CTRL+C to cancel the process
-3. Once the setup is complete, navigate to your new project directory:
+   - Navigate to your project directory:
      ```
-   cd my-sveltekit-app
+     cd my-svelte-app
      ```
+   - Delete the `node_modules` folder:
+     ```
+     rm -rf node_modules
+     ```
+   - Reinstall the dependencies:
+     ```
+     npm install
+     ```

+5. If the installation completed successfully without freezing, simply navigate to your new project directory:
+   ```
+   cd my-svelte-app
+   ```

+By following these steps, you'll have your SvelteKit project set up and ready for further development.
+If you chose not to deploy directly to Cloudflare Pages, you can set up Git integration later, allowing you to push your code to a Git repository and have Cloudflare Pages automatically deploy from there.

 ### Project Structure Deep Dive